timburgan/cellcast-sms/README.md

 # Cellcast SMS

-> **Note**: This is an unofficial gem that wraps the official Cellcast API.
-For official API documentation, visit [developer.cellcast.com](https://developer.cellcast.com).
+> **Note**: This is an unofficial gem that wraps the [official Cellcast API](https://developer.cellcast.com).
+I built this for me own use to make my life easier.

 A Ruby gem for the Cellcast API with complete bidirectional SMS support.
 Send messages, receive replies, and manage conversations with a simple, developer-friendly interface.